 You might be interested in our article on how to get over jet lag!

 Read on!
 Here are the 7 Habits for Healthy Business Travel.
-In this list you will 7 Healthy Travel Tips for staying healthy while traveling for business.
+In this article you will find 7 Healthy Travel Tips designed to help traveler stay healthy while traveling for work.

-Note: Most of these healthy business travel tips also apply to leisure travel.
+Note: Even if you don’t travel for work, most of these healthy business travel tips also apply to leisure travel.
+So, keep reading!

-By following these healthy travel habits you can stay healthy while you travel for business, fight travel fatigue (and even business travel depression), not to mention look and feel better while you stroll through that hotel lobby or airport terminal on your business trip.
+By following these healthy travel habits you can stay healthier on your trips, fight travel fatigue (and even business travel depression), not to mention look and feel better while you stroll through that hotel lobby or airport terminal on your business trip.

 - The Healthy Business Traveler always watches their calories